daedahl/DevNotes/Markdown.md

 Markdown Flavors
 ----------------
 Since its inception, there have been numerous adjustments and additions to Markdown.
 Markdown's popularity along with it's lack of an evolving standard has spawned myriad pop-up flavors, most serving a specific niche.
-These are the three flavors supported by Brett Terpstra's _MarkdownEditing_ package for **_Sublime Text_**.
+These are the three major flavors supported by Brett Terpstra's _MarkdownEditing_ package for **_Sublime Text_**.

 ### Standard Markdown (MD)
 This is the original Markdown specification as stated by John Gruber.
 Gurber considers it complete and has not adjusted it - or even commented on it - in years.
 Standard Markdown is deliberately minimalistic.